Agent swarms: cooperation and coordination under stringent communications constraint: Discrete communications

 The resulting update equations for a tick of length $\tau$ can now be separated into two stages.
 For the loss update we alter each agent $a$'s information vector ${\Aknow}^a_j$ according to ~

 and for the communications stage we update according to ~

-Here, in any one tick, the values in $W^j_a$ will either be 0 or 1, depending on a product of its two parts, i.e. $W^j_a = w^j_a b^j_a$.
-This $W^j_a$ is essentially a yes-or-no (i.e. 1 or 0) list of all successful receptions at $a$ of a (possible) transmission from all $j$.
+{where in any one tick, the $W^j_a$ is essentially a yes-or-no (i.e. 1 or 0) list of all successful receptions at $a$ of a (possible) transmission from all $j$.
+It is useful to split this $W^j_a$ into two parts, with $W^j_a = w^j_a b^j_a$, where $w^j_a$ and $b^j_a$ are defined next.}

-The first part ($w^j_a$) contains a ``1'' only if any agents' transmissions are sent to target $a$.
-Note that for any sending agent $b$, only the entry for the message's intended target $a$ in $w^b_i$ is non-zero (i.e. $w^b_i=0$, except for $i=a$, since $w^b_a=1$). \emph{Which} agent is chosen as a target in any given tick is now dependent on the chosen communications tactic (see below), and the (average) probability with which an agent $a$ is chosen as a target by $j$ is -- for small probabilities -- related to the quantity $\tau {\Trate}^j_a$ from the continuum model.
+The first part ($w^j_a$) contains a ``1'' only if {any agent $j$ transmissions sends a message to target $a$.} Note that for any sending agent $b$, only the entry for the message's intended target $a$ in $w^b_i$ is non-zero (i.e. $w^b_i=0$, except for $i=a$, since $w^b_a=1$). \emph{Which} agent is chosen as a target in any given tick is now dependent on the chosen communications tactic (see below in Sec. \ref{S-geomfree-stochastic-tactics}), and the (average) probability with which an agent $a$ is chosen as a target by $j$ is -- for small probabilities -- related to the quantity $\tau {\Trate}^j_a$ from the continuum model.

 The second part ($b^j_a$) is the reception filter, which will only be non-zero (i.e. unity) if the transmission is successfully received. i.e. if some random number $\eta^j_a$ chosen from a uniform distribution on $[0,1]$ is such that $\eta^j_a < {\Elink}_{ja} {\Aknow}^j_a$.